SeethaPranav/PYTHON_FILE_AND_EXCEPTION_HANDLING/README.md

 ![q6_3](https://github.com/user-attachments/assets/f0cc2ebe-0f4a-425d-8835-f6afaae9c12c)

-# Exercise 7 : (score : 2) Write a Python program that prompts the user to input a filename and writes a string to that file.
+# Exercise 7 : Write a Python program that prompts the user to input a filename and writes a string to that file.
 Use try-except blocks to handle any exceptions that might occur and print a welcome message if there is no exception occurred.

 filename = input("Please enter the filename to write to: ")